OHDSI/TheBookOfOhdsi/SqlAndR.md

 Because we use OHDSI SQL together with DatabaseConnector and SqlRender throughout, the code we reviewed here will run on any database platform supported by OHDSI.

-Note that for demonstration purposes we chose to create our cohortst using hand-crafted SQL.
+Note that for demonstration purposes we chose to create our cohorts using hand-crafted SQL.
 It would probably have been more convenient to construct cohort definition in ATLAS, and use the SQL generated by ATLAS to instantiate the cohorts.
 ATLAS also produced OHDSI SQL, and can therefore easily be used together with SqlRender and DatabaseConnector.

 ## Exercises